 Conclusion

-But if the two are about the same price, the ProHeat 2X Revolution Pet Pro is definitely worth considering since it has an extra feature and performs as good as its older brother.
+But if the two are about the same price, the ProHeat 2X Revolution Pet Pro is definitely worth considering since it has an extra feature and performs as well as its older brother.

 Comments: 0